cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 I picked two bait genes:

 1. PG: Solly.M82.10G020850.1, involved in making the fruit softer.
-2. PSY1: Solly.M82.03G005440.1, involved in making the fruit red.
+2. PSY1: Solly.M82.03G005440.5, involved in making the fruit red.

-They are both in module 3 or "plum1" module, which is good to see.
+They are both in module "blue", which is good to see.

 We can also graph the z score of genes across a couple modules.
 ![WGCNA_tomato_module_line_graphs](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/WGCNA_tomato_module_line_plots.png)

 In this figure, each large row is a module.
-I picked two modules, module ME2 and module ME3, which are early and late development modules, respectively.
+I picked two modules, module blue and module turquiose, which are late and early development modules, respectively.
-Note that ME3 is where out bait genes are assigned to.
+Note that blue is where out bait genes are assigned to.
-As you can see, the overall trend for ME3 is increasing through development, which is consistent with the known biology.
+As you can see, the overall trend for blue is increasing through development, which is consistent with the known biology.
 Each big column is a tissue.
 The x-axis is developmental stages.
 Each thin grey line is an individual gene.
 Thick black lines are the average of grey lines in each facet. y-axis values are z score, which is adjusted to the mean and standard deviation of each gene, that is $z = (x - mean) \over sd(x)$.